 Start Your Career As A Phlebotomy Technician

 Phlebotomy technicians work with patients and perform blood tests.
-Find out how to become a certified phlebotomy technician.
+Getting certified takes as little as 4 months.
+Start your new career faster.

 Phlebotomy is the process of drawing blood from a vein.
 In the medical community, phlebotomy is a common practice, since many tests rely on blood samples.
 Blood tests are performed by phlebotomy technicians.
 The majority of phlebotomy technicians work in hospitals or medical labs, but some work with other medical providers to collect blood samples from patients who have a difficult time leaving their homes.

 The main method to collect blood is known as venipuncture.
 This involves using a needle to withdraw blood.
 While the bulk of phlebotomy training focuses on this technique, there are other important skills to succeed as a phlebotomy technician.
 Phlebotomy technicians are highly sought after in the medical community.
 According to the Bureau of Labor Statistics, the demand for phlebotomy technicians is expected to increase nearly 20 percent over the next ten years.
 Phlebotomy technicians make an average of $16 per hour.

 There are only a few educational requirements to become a phlebotomy technician.
 In most states, it takes less than a year to finish all the necessary training.
 You do not need a medical degree to become a phlebotomy technician, but you must complete the necessary certification courses.
 In order to sign up for a phlebotomy technician program, you must have either a high school diploma or a GED.
 There are no age requirements, so you can enroll in a phlebotomy technician course right after high school.

 Technician courses are normally taught at either vocational schools or community college.
 The lessons focus on a number of subjects, including: